Brand Parity Explained: Stop Blending In and Start Winning Customers

 How Brand Parity Relates to Successful Marketing Efforts

-Brands that get stuck in a market that is complicated by brand parity often turn to marketing to alleviate the negative effects of parity.
+Brands that get stuck in a market that is complicated by brand parity often turn to marketing to mitigate the negative effects of parity.
 Defining and showcasing unique factors of a brand and its products through marketing efforts is how most brands break out of parity.

-In marketing, combatting brand parity means evaluating how your product is better and different from competitors and leaning into those differences in brand messaging
+In marketing, combatting brand parity means evaluating how your product is better and different from competitors and leaning into those differences in brand messaging.

 As with the toothpaste product parity example, some brands have been able to stand out from the crowd.
 Despite the assumed limited scope of opportunity in this niche, mature market, certain brands are opting to specialize further by catering to niche audiences within the market.